 Craig Muska, Senior Advisor

 Craig develops tools, platforms, and strategies that leverage investment capital to strengthen communities.
-Most recently, Craig founded and served as president of Canopy, a new model to promote impact investing, cross-sector regional capital formation and, economic development.
+Most recently, Craig co-founded Tilt.
+Previously Craig served as president of Canopy, a new model to promote impact investing, cross-sector regional capital formation and, economic development.
 Prior to founding Canopy, Craig served as Director of Investments for Threshold Group’s Foundation Services, where he launched and developed the firm’s impact investing program.
 He has over 20 years of experience working with leading private foundations, institutional investors and asset managers to develop impact aligned investment strategies and collaborations.
 Craig earned a BA in finance from Northern Illinois University and a MS in public administration from the University of Illinois, Chicago.

 John O’Halloran, Senior Advisor